babakhadady/aes-img/README.md

 [2] A. Arab, M. J. Rostami, and B. Ghavami, “An image encryption method based on Chaos System and AES algorithm,” The Journal of Supercomputing, vol. 75, no. 10, pp. 6663–6682, 2019. doi:10.1007/s11227-019-02878-7

-[3] “Advanced encryption standard,” Wikipedia, https://en.wikipedia.org/wiki/Advanced_Encryption_Standard# (accessed Aug.
-15, 2023).
+[3] “Advanced encryption standard,” Wikipedia, https://en.wikipedia.org/wiki/Advanced_Encryption_Standard#

 [4] A. Kak, “Lecture 8: AES: The Advanced Encryption Standard,” in Lecture Notes on “Computer and Network Security”